CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 A couple of things to note:

-- The `ParticleMaterial` should always have an emission area of roughly 1x1x1.
-The emission area can be larger or smaller but the 1x1x1 size is baked into our math calculations.
+- Both `ParticleMaterial` and `ShaderMaterial` are accepted.
+However, the behavior if you use a non-particle `ShaderMaterial` is untested and undefined.
+- If using a `ShaderMaterial`, the particles should be constrained to a 1x1x1 space.
+Since there is no emitter shape to scale from, we assume the particles occupy a 1x1x1 volume for the purposes of scaling the visibility.
-- The only `ParticleMaterial` *emission shapes* currently supported by the corresponding *Scalable Particle Emitter* are:
+- If using a `ParticleMaterial`, the only *emission shapes* currently supported by the corresponding *Scalable Particle Emitter* are:
  - Point
  - Sphere
  - Box